Fellow in Governance Studies

-Vanessa Williamson is a Fellow in Governance Studies at Brookings.
-She studies the politics of redistribution, with a focus on attitudes about taxation.
+Vanessa Williamson is a fellow in governance studies at the Brookings Institution.
+She studies the politics of redistribution with a focus on attitudes about taxation.
 Williamson’s other work examines the political origins of the state Earned Income Tax Credit, the electoral effects of the American Recovery and Reinvestment Act, and conditions in which voters have supported state tax increases.
-She is the author, with Theda Skocpol, of The Tea Party and the Remaking of Republican Conservatism, which was named one of the ten best political books of the year by The New Yorker.
+She is the author, with Theda Skocpol, of The Tea Party and the Remaking of Republican Conservatism, which was named one of the 10 best political books of the year by The New Yorker.

-Williamson received her Ph.D. in Government and Social Policy from Harvard University, a master’s degree from New York University’s Institute of French Studies, and a B.A. in French language and literature from NYU.
+Williamson received her Ph.D. in government and social policy from Harvard University, a master’s degree from New York University’s Institute of French Studies, and a bachelor’s degree in French language and literature from NYU.

 - 2014, The American taxpayer project, $15,000